astronautas/astronautas.github.io/_posts/2025-10-11-on-python-3-14-parallelization.md

 I don't think **data pipelines** will benefit from no-GIL though.
 Most don't have latency requirements (rather throughput) and we already offload bulk of CPU work to specialised SQL / DF engines as Polars, DuckDB, PySpark (you are not going to be rewriting them soon).

 Hopefully, this convinces you to try free threading / no-GIL.
-[Just see the benchmarks](https://blog.miguelgrinberg.com/post/python-3-14-is-here-how-fast-is-it).
 I am excited myself.
 Especially with `uv`, it's as a easy as:

 ```bash
 uv run --python=3.14t myscript.py